-- .1 Moulded-case circuit breakers, and Circuit breakers to CSA C22.2 No. 5 - .2 Common-trip breakers: with single handle for multi-pole applications. - .3 Magnetic instantaneous trip elements in circuit breakers to operate only when value of current reaches setting. - .4 Circuit breakers to have minimum 10kA symmetrical rms interrupting capacity rating, or higher as indicated. - .5 Moulded case circuit breaker to operate automatically by means of thermal and magnetic tripping devices to provide inverse time current tripping and instantaneous tripping for short circuit protection. - .6 Include: - .1 On-off locking device. - .2 Neutral and Ground bus bars, fully rated.
+- .1 Moulded-case circuit breakers, and Circuit breakers to CSA C22.2 No. 5 - .2 Common-trip breakers: with single handle for multi-pole applications. - .3 Magnetic instantaneous trip elements in circuit breakers to operate only when value of current reaches setting. - .4 Circuit breakers to have minimum 10kA symmetrical rms interrupting capacity rating, or higher. - .5 Moulded case circuit breaker to operate automatically by means of thermal and magnetic tripping devices to provide inverse time current tripping and instantaneous tripping for short circuit protection. - .6 Include: - .1 On-off locking device. - .2 Neutral and Ground bus bars, fully rated.

-2.2 CB-Power Panel AA
+2.2 CB-POWER PANEL AA

 - .1 Requirements:

-- .1 Frame Size: as indicated
+- .1 Frame Size: as required.

-- .2 Trip Rating: as indicated
+- .2 Trip Rating: 100 amperes.

-- .3 Interrupting Rating: as indicated
+- .3 Interrupting Rating: 25 KAIC.

-- .4 Type: as required
+- .4 Type: as required.

-- .5 Long Time PU: not applicable
+- .5 Long Time PU: not applicable.

-- .6 Long Time Delay: not applicable
+- .6 Long Time Delay: not applicable.

-- .7 Short Time Pickup: not applicable
+- .7 Short Time Pickup: not applicable.

-- .8 Short Time Delay: Inst not applicable
+- .8 Short Time Delay: Inst not applicable.

-- .9 Instantaneous Override: not applicable
+- .9 Instantaneous Override: not applicable.

-- .10 Model: Cutler Hammer or Schneider Square D
+- .10 Model: Cutler Hammer or Schneider Square D.